Our Intake and Booking Process

 Whilst you are free to choose your preferred psychologist at The Glow Centre, our matching process aims to ensure better outcomes.
 Should you wish to choose your own psychologist please be mindful that not all of our psychologists work with all issues, and have different capacity to take on new clients at different times.

-Based on our intake consultation, we will match you with a psychologist who best fits your needs, and schedule your first 5-6 appointments.
+Based on our intake consultation, we will match you with a psychologist who best fits your needs, and book a course of treatment (series of appointments).

 -